11 Haircuts for Long Straight Hair That Add Volume

 Pro Tip

 Let your hair air-dry to bring out the natural flow of the cut.
-A smoothing serum keeps the ends looking sleek without making hair feel heavy.

 Ever feel like your long hair is just there, weighing you down instead of making an impact?
 The step cut changes that.
-This isn't about soft, blended layers—it’s about sharp, structured definition.
+This isn't about soft, blended layers; it’s about sharp, structured definition.
 With each layer visible, hair gets an instant lift, creating a voluminous, sculpted effect.
 It adds shape, body, and that freshly styled look without requiring constant touch-ups.
 If you want hair that looks thicker, fuller, and always ready to turn heads, this cut is it.

 Source: Pinterest